pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

       domain: "**eks.web.dev.pega.io**"
 ```

-To log in to Pega Platform with this host name, assign the host name with the same IP address that the deployment load balancer assigned to the web tier.
-This final step ensures that you can log in to Pega Platform with your host name, on which you can independently manage security protocols that match your networking infrastructure standards.
+To log in to Pega Platform with this host name, you can log into your ingress load balancer and note the DNS host name that the load balancer associates with web tier; after you copy the DNS host name, you can assign the host name you gave to the web tier with the DNS host name that the deployment load balancer assigned to the web tier.
+This final step ensures that you can log in to Pega Platform with the host name you configured for your deployment in the pega Helm chart, so you can independently manage security protocols that match your networking infrastructure standards.

 To manually associate the host name of the pega-web tier ingress with the tier endpoint, use the DNS lookup management system of your choice.
-If your organization has an AWS Route 53 DNS lookup service already established to manage your DNS lookups, use the Route 53 Dashboard to create a record set that specifies the pega-web tier the host name and add the IP address of the pega-web tier.
+If your organization has an AWS Route 53 DNS lookup service already established to manage your DNS lookups, use the Route 53 Dashboard to create a record set that specifies the pega-web tier the host name and add the DNS host name you found when you log on the load balancer.

 For AWS Route53 Cloud DNS lookup service documentation details, see [What is Amazon Route 53?](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html).
 If not using AWS Route53 Cloud DNS lookup service, see the documentation for your DNS lookup service.

-With the ingress host name name associated with this IP address in your DNS service, you can log in to Pega Platform with a web browser using the URL: http://\<pega-web tier ingress host name>/prweb.
+With the ingress host name name associated with this DNS host host in your DNS service, you can log in to Pega Platform with a web browser using the URL: http://\<pega-web tier ingress host name>/prweb.

 ! [](media/25b18c61607e4e979a13f3cfc1b64f5c.png)